 In August 2018, Google released an algorithm change called “The Medic Update.”
-This update was intended to pay closer scrutiny to websites in medical industries, including healthcare practices, in an attempt to give less visibility to websites that may contain medical misinformation.
-In an attempt to evaluate the veracity of the information on medical websites, Google looks for evidence of the expertise, authority, and trustworthiness of the organization behind a website.
+This update was intended to pay closer scrutiny to websites in medical industries, including healthcare practices, to give less visibility to websites that may contain medical misinformation.
+To evaluate the veracity of the information on medical websites, Google looks for evidence of the expertise, authority, and trustworthiness of the organization behind a website.
 How can healthcare practices optimize their websites for authority and expertise?

 One of the key things that Google looks at when evaluating your practice’s website for authority, expertise, and trust is the content on the website itself.

-Therefore, if the content on your website does not align with what the latest medical best practice is, your website could be seen as an untrustworthy source, and you could lose search engine visibility as a result.
+Therefore, if the content on your website does not align with the latest medical best practice, your website could be seen as an untrustworthy source, and you could lose search engine visibility as a result.

 One source of vulnerability to this lies in the older blog posts on a practice’s website.
 If advancements in science render an old post out of date, this post needs to either be updated, removed, or consolidated into a newer piece that reflects these changes.